Dias-Lab/EquilibraTor/README.md

                         Specify the monoatomic cation supported by the force field: NA (default), K, MG, etc -gni {CL,F,BR}, --neg_ion {CL,F,BR}
                         Specify the monoatomic anion supported by the force field: CL (default), F, BR, etc

+Automated checks to identify representative structures from converged trajectories:
+  -oth OBS_THRESHOLDS [OBS_THRESHOLDS ...], --obs_thresholds OBS_THRESHOLDS [OBS_THRESHOLDS ...]
+                        Relative drift thresholds for slope/drift equilibration detection (default: 10% drift, i.e. 0.10) Specify as observable=value pairs, e.g., rmsd=0.1 potential=0.2 rgyr=0.1 pressure=0.2.
+For relative thresholds, the value is multiplied by the standard deviation of the last half of the trajectory.
+If omitted, default values are used for all enabled observables.
+Example: rmsd=0.10 sets the RMSD drift tolerance to 10% of the reference noise.
+  -rao, --req_all_obs   If set, fill in missing observables with defaults.
+Otherwise, only use user-specified observables.
+  -bs BLOCK_SIZE, --block_size BLOCK_SIZE
+                        The amount of time (in ps) for each block (default: 100) -wsb WINDOW_SIZE_BLOCKS, --window_size_blocks WINDOW_SIZE_BLOCKS
+                        Number of consecutive blocks to analyze together for slope calculation in equilibration detection (default: 5)
+  -ov OVERLAP, --overlap OVERLAP
+                        The amount of time overlap (in ps) between consecutive blocks.(default: 0) -rc RMSD_CUTOFF, --rmsd_cutoff RMSD_CUTOFF
+                        RMSD cutoff in nm for clustering structures using the GROMOS method (default: 0.2 nm)

 Specify the steps for the execution:
   -fs FIRST_STEP, --first_step FIRST_STEP